-This KPI measures how well the processes and procedures to prepare for and respond to emergencies are implemented in the different WFP levels.
+This KPI measures how well the processes and procedures to prepare for and respond to emergencies are implemented in the different levels of the organisation.
 It does not address the impact of the response (which could be measured with a subset of figures of the KPI 1), but rather focuses on the activities that enable this response.